No products in the cart.

 Cymbidiums require frequent watering in spring and summer.
 But during the winter months, you can reduce your water schedule.
 However, never let the soil dry out.
 The only time you can do this is when you’re repotting your plant for propagation.

-With orchids, you can wet it well but less frequently.
+With orchids, you can wet them well but less frequently.
 Another important thing is to use rainwater or distilled water.

 If the top inch is slightly damp, you can wet the foliage again.
 Give your foliage a good soak and let the excess liquid drain out.